2021 Milwaukee Brewers season

 The 2021 Milwaukee Brewers season was the 52nd season for the Brewers in Milwaukee, the 24th in the National League, and 53rd overall.

 On July 9, 2020, MLB announced the 2021 season schedule.
+On July 24, they beat the Chicago White Sox 6–1 to win their 4,000th game in franchise history, doing so in their 8,289th game played.

 On September 18, the Brewers clinched a playoff berth, extending their consecutive postseason streak to four years, a franchise record.

-On September 26, the Brewers clinched the National League Central division for the first time since the 2018 season.
-They lost to the Atlanta Braves in the 2021 National League Division Series.
+On September 26, the Brewers clinched the National League Central for the first time since the 2018 season.
+They lost to the Atlanta Braves in the NLDS.

 Spring training

 The Brewers finished spring training with a record of 15–11 (3 ties).